Austrains 36 Class 4-6-0 Steam Locomotive

 - NSWGR 3642 recorded steam sounds

 - Cold Boiler Start Up Sequence including boiler water fill, fire up sequence, boiler pressure reached before moving off.

 - Optional Quick Hot Start Up Sequence - Straight to waiting for boiler pressure to be reach before moving off.

-- Individual Coupling and Release Options depending on the locomotive's direction.
+- Individual Coupling and Release Options depending on the locomotive's direction with shunting mode

 - Generator controlled Headlight.
-The headlight is activated by the generator sound.
+The headlight is controlled by the generator sound.

 - Guard's Whistle

 - Can play up to 10 different sounds simultaneously.